-We conducted 12-city roadshow on the topic of "The Rise of Mechatronics."
+We conducted a 12-city roadshow on the topic of "The Rise of Mechatronics."
 There are 4 parts.
-The first 3 are presentation of the series and delivered in sequence 1, 2, and 3.
+The first 3 are the series's presentation and are delivered in sequences 1, 2, and 3.
 Each video lasts about 24 minutes.
 The last is the demo/movie of the collaboration between SOLIDWORKS PCB and SOLIDWORKS.

 Watch these four videos to learn about:

 The key inventions and techniques throughout the last 70 years that make the industry what it is today